← Back to Factions

 Haavu Family

-The Haavu Family is a prominent oligarchic lineage within the Geban Empire’s economic and diplomatic framework.
-Originating in Jeyrha during the Era of Imperial Conquest, they were early power brokers with ancestral contracts, trade route control, and privileges that granted near-immunity—securing peaceful assimilation through technological contributions.
-Chief among these was Jeyrhan polymath Xerik Haavu’s development of advanced cannon systems, which elevated the family to become Geba’s most influential non-imperial dynasty.
+The Haavu Family is the most prominent non-imperial dynasty on Geba, originating in Jeyrha during the Era of Imperial Conquest.
+They were early power brokers with ancestral contracts, trade route control, and privileges that granted near-immunity and unrestricted movement across continents without requiring clearance.
+Peaceful assimilation into the Geban Empire was secured through technological contributions, chief among them the Jeyrhan polymath Xerik Haavu's development of advanced cannon systems, which cemented imperial dominance over the planet and elevated the family to its current position.

 About Vesselborn